yWorks/yGuard/examples/application/README.md

 application
 -----------

-This example demonstrates how to create a program that can be ran from a `JAR` archive using `java -jar HelloWorld.jar`.
+This example demonstrates how to create a program that can be run from a `JAR` archive using `java -jar application.jar`.